The Risks of Being a Power of Attorney

 They also provide links to state-specific POA templates, so you can explore how this document operates in your state of residence.

-Remember that the one way to guarantee you have zero financial or legal liability is to reject the request of the grantor to be their agent in a POA agreement.
-Agreeing to act as agent for a friend or loved one seems like a natural thing to do, but take time to give it serious consideration before you sign on the line.
+Remember that the one way to guarantee you have zero financial or legal liability is to reject the grantor’s request to be their agent in a POA agreement.
+Agreeing to act as an agent for a friend or loved one seems like a natural thing to do, but take time to give it serious consideration before you sign on the line.

 Life happens, people change, and so do circumstances.
 You don’t want to end up saddled with legal and financial obligations you cannot handle because you agreed to be an agent as a favor to a friend or loved one.

 Provided you follow the above advice to insulate yourself from risk and complete your due diligence of any POA, you shouldn’t feel compelled to reject any offer out of hand either.
 Begin by recognizing what your agreement entails, and follow your mind over your heart.Do you need help with establishing a POA?
 Are you unsure if you want to be an agent?
 Feel free to reach out to us.
 Our team is ready and willing to help you ensure that everyone involved is protected and is accepting minimal risk for their involvement.
 Call or visit us today for more information.